An offering at the lotus feet of the divine…..

 Nava Thirupathi and Nava Kailasam:

-Tirunelveli region is popular with 9 Nava Thirupathi temples, part of the 108 Divya desmas and 9 Nava Kailasams – Shiva temples.
-These temples are located in the Papanasam-Tirunelveli-Thiruchendur belt along the Thamirabarani river on both side banks of it.
+Thirunelveli region is popular with 9 Nava Thirupathi temples, part of the 108 Divya desmas and 9 Nava Kailasams – Shiva temples.
+These temples are located in the Papanasam-Thirunelveli-Thiruchendur belt along the Thamirabarani river on both side banks of it.
 They are considered as the Navagraha parihara sthalams.
 Whereas in Kumbakonam we worship the actual (Nava) grahas for the pariharams, here we can worship their bosses Lord Shiva and Lord Vishnu themselves as the (Nava) Graha Gods for pariharams.

 When Vaishnavites say Azhwar, they mean Nammazhwar and Azhwar Thirunagari, one of the Nava Thirupathis, is his birth place.
 Just like the cluster of Thirunangur Divya desams near Sirkazhi is closely associated with Thirumangazi Azhwar, this cluster of temples is closely associated with Nammazhwar and he is the only one to have sung on all the nine.
 Since Udaya Nangai, mother of Nammazhwar is also considered as another Thayar, all the Nava Thirupathis have two Thaayars.
 These temples are being maintained very nicely by TVS group, even though the temples are under HR&CE.